-The journey through the Frank Church brings new discoveries: With half the gradient and twice the water volume, the Main is a pool and drop river, alternating quiet stretches to look for wildlife or fish, and big rolling rapids like Salmon Falls, Big Mallard and Growler.
-We’ll stop at a few of the historical sites such as Buckskin Bill’s homestead and Jim Moore’s place (maybe you’ll find the fortune he buried in the hillside!), and perhaps a stop and short hike to Barth Hot Springs.
-Avid hikers may enjoy a challenging climb to Rabbit Point, where the beautiful views are well worth the effort of getting there.
-The fishing is excellent during these days, and on trips in July and August, warm air and water temperatures encourage frequent refreshing dips in the river.
+With half the gradient and twice the water volume, the Main is a pool and drop river, alternating quiet stretches to look for wildlife or fish, and big, rolling rapids like Five Mile, Big Mallard, and Elkhorn.
+We’ll stop at a few of the historical sites, such as Buckskin Bill’s homestead and Jim Moore’s place (maybe you’ll find the fortune he buried in the hillside!), and perhaps a stop and short hike to Barth Hot Springs or the peaceful Yew Grove.
+The fishing is excellent during these days, and on August trips, warm air and water temperatures encourage frequent refreshing dips in the river.

-On day 11 there’s a great swimming hole near French Creek, and some of the river’s best rapids including Ruby, Lake Creek, Lightning Creek, Chair Creek, and Fiddle Creek.
+On day 11, there’s a great swimming hole near French Creek and some of the river’s best rapids, including Ruby, Lake Creek, Lightning Creek, Chair Creek, and Fiddle Creek.
 We parallel the Forest Service road and say goodbye to those leaving the trip after the Main.
-On day 12 the river parallels the highway past Riggins, Time Zone Bridge and onto Hammer Creek where the Lower Salmon officially begins.
+On day 12, we reach Hammer Creek, where the Lower Salmon officially begins.

-We’ve now reached the Lower Salmon River.
-It’s hard to believe that this mighty, deep blue river that rolls through dry, golden canyons is the same high-mountain, clear-water creek that we saw on the Middle Fork.
+At this point in the trip, it’s hard to believe that this mighty, deep blue river that rolls through dry, golden canyons is the same high-mountain, clear-water creek that we saw on the Middle Fork.
 Another significant difference is the water temperature—the river is much warmer here on the Lower, and those of us ready to test it out can swim through Rollercoaster rapid, which marks our entrance to Green Canyon.
-We’ll stop to visit some ancient pictographs, and then continue our whitewater action with rapids like Wright-Way, Demon’s Drop, and Pine Bar rapids.
+We’ll stop to visit some ancient pictographs and then continue our whitewater action with rapids like Wright-Way, Demon’s Drop, and Pine Bar Rapids.

 As we float along the river, we’ll keep an eye out for the wildlife that inhabits the canyon.
 Golden eagles, ospreys, and river otters make frequent appearances; if we’re lucky, we might also see beavers, cougars, and Rocky Mountain bighorn sheep.

 After passing the confluence with the Grande Ronde, we arrive at our take-out, Heller Bar.
-Our 16 or 17-day journey has led us through 308 miles of Idaho’s glorious, ever-changing wilderness through the protected areas and on to 20th century developments.
-We say goodbye to our guides for a 45 minute van ride to Lewiston where our journey ends.
+Our more than two-week journey has led us through approximately 300 miles of Idaho’s glorious, ever-changing wilderness through the protected areas and back to civilization.
+We say goodbye to our guides for a 45-minute van ride to Lewiston, ID, where our journey ends.